zalando/skipper/docs/kubernetes/ingress-controller.md

 ## Baremetal deployment

-In datacenter, baremetal environments, you probably have a hardware loadbalancer or some haproxy or nginx setup, that serves most of your production traffic and DNS points to these endpoints.
+In datacenter, baremetal environments, you probably have a hardware load balancer or some haproxy or nginx setup, that serves most of your production traffic and DNS points to these endpoints.
 For example `*.ingress.example.com` could point to your virtual server IPs in front of ingress.
 Skippers could be used as pool members, which do the http routing.
-Your loadbalancer of choice could have a wildcard certificate for `*.ingress.example.com` and DNS for this would point to your loadbalancer.
-You can also automate DNS records with [external-dns](https://github.com/kubernetes-incubator/external-dns), if you for example use PowerDNS as provider and have a loadbalancer controller that modifies the status field in ingress to your loadbalancer virtual IP.
+Your load balancer of choice could have a wildcard certificate for `*.ingress.example.com` and DNS for this would point to your load balancer.
+You can also automate DNS records with [external-dns](https://github.com/kubernetes-incubator/external-dns), if you for example use PowerDNS as provider and have a load balancer controller that modifies the status field in ingress to your load balancer virtual IP.

 ![ingress-traffic-flow](../img/ingress-traffic-flow-baremetal.svg)

 ## Requirements

-In general for one endpoint you need, a DNS A/AAAA record pointing to one or more loadbalancer IPs.
-Skipper is best used behind this layer 4 loadbalancer to route and manipulate HTTP data.
+In general for one endpoint you need, a DNS A/AAAA record pointing to one or more load balancer IPs.
+Skipper is best used behind this layer 4 load balancer to route and manipulate HTTP data.

 minimal example:

-* layer 4 loadbalancer has `1.2.3.4:80` as socket for a virtual server pointing to all skipper ingress
+* layer 4 load balancer has `1.2.3.4:80` as socket for a virtual server pointing to all skipper ingress
 * `*.ingress.example.com` points to 1.2.3.4
 * ingress object with host entry for `myapp.ingress.example.com` targets a service type ClusterIP
 * service type ClusterIP has a selector that targets your Pods of your myapp deployment

 TLS example:

-* same as before, but you would terminate TLS on your layer 4 loadbalancer
+* same as before, but you would terminate TLS on your layer 4 load balancer
-* layer 4 loadbalancer has `1.2.3.4:443` as socket for a virtual server
+* layer 4 load balancer has `1.2.3.4:443` as socket for a virtual server
 * you can use an automated redirect for all port 80 requests to https with `-kubernetes-https-redirect` and change the default redirect code with `-kubernetes-https-redirect-code`